neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 Teams using Golden Flow Design tend to:

-- Align faster - everyone sees the full picture
+- **Align faster** - everyone sees the full picture
-- Test assumptions earlier - and through visual, you can validate with users
+- **Test assumptions earlier** - and through visual, you can validate with users
-- Reduce redesign and rework - this eliminate costly work in high fidelity, or worse, code later
+- **Reduce costly rework** - high fidelity is expensive to change, code – even more
-- Avoid wasted time on premature detail - these are most likely to change
+- **Avoid wasted time** on premature detail - these are most likely to change
-- Stay focused on outcomes - with less detail, you control the flow of focus
+- **Stay focused on outcomes** - with less detail, you control the flow of focus
-- Produce clearer user journeys - everyone sees the larger journey and can connect it to the North Star metric
+- **Common view of the end state** - everyone sees the larger journey and can connect it to the North Star metric
-- Build confidence through repeated learning - as you learn more, the confidence goes up
+- **Build confidence** through repeated learning - as you learn more, the confidence goes up

 This method treats design as **iterative knowledge-building**: start with the bones, test assumptions, and strengthen the solution through rapid feedback loops.

 It values **progress over perfection**—especially in early ambiguity.

 ## Make it habitual